 In 2007, Missouri Highway Patrol trooper Sgt.
 Dan Nash, asked to review cold cases within the department.
 He was handed the Jackie Johns file and found that authorities had carefully preserved vaginal swabs taken from her body.
 Nash got Johns’ then-boyfriend to submit DNA and found no match.
 He then got a subpoena to check Carnahan’s DNA.
 The result came back positive.

 The jury is not being sequestered during the trial, but Circuit Judge Michael Jamison instructed them on Monday not to talk about or research the case on their own and to avoid news reports about the trial.
-A timeline of the case is here.
+For more on this case, check out this blog “the Crime Scene.”
+The article is here.